 I became discouraged in my practice.
 As I saw it, the enemy my patients faced wasn’t viral or bacterial—it was societal.
 I got very frustrated trying to help them in short office visits.

-A couple of years ago, two people changed the course of my life.
+A New Approach A couple of years ago, two people changed the course of my life.
 First, I spent a week at a family camp with Vicki Robin, author of Your Money or Your Life.
-She taught my family about voluntary simplicity, living more with less, how to cut back on spending money and the importance of focusing on what we truly valued in life.
+She taught my family about “voluntary simplicity,” living more with less, how to cut back on spending money and the importance of focusing on what we truly valued in life.